 The Mosse Family keep coming up with interesting (intriguing?) combinations of grape varieties and processing styles to create winess that are totally delicious.

-This one is a combination of Cabernet Franc (20%) picked from 45 year old vines grown on clay sitting on shale and Muscat (80%) picked from 15 year old vines grown on limestone clay soil.
+This one is a combination of Cabernet Franc (20%) picked from 45 year old vines grown on clay sitting on shale quite close to the Mosse vineyards.
+Muscat a Petit Grains (80%) picked from 15 year old vines grown on limestone clay soil in the department of Roussillon.
 Both grape varieties are managed organically in the respective vineyards.

 The result is a delicious combination of these two quite different varieties with a pleasant 12% percent alcohol and a small amout of sulphite added.